Pauk Township

-Pauk Township (ပေါက်မြို့နယ်) is a township of Pakokku District in Magway Division of Burma (Myanmar).
+Pauk Township (ပေါက်မြို့နယ်) is a township of Pakokku District in Magway Division of Myanmar.
 The principal town and administrative seat is Pauk.

 The township lies between 21° 10' and 21° 49' north latitude and 94° 18' and 94° 44' east longitude.
 It has an area of 1,490 sq.mi.
 The principal river is the Kyaw River along the banks of which rice is grown.

 The Burmese government has denied that chemical weapons are produced at the military facility there.